About UsNeighbourhood WatchLocal LinksNewsCommunity FundPlanning Applications : UpdatesCampaigns, Issues & OpportunitiesContact Us

 The app has been created by the National Police Chief’s Council’s Digital Public Contact Programme, which is responsible for changing how the public can contact the police digitally.

-It runs the Single Online Home (SOH) web platform in use by 38 out of 43 territorial police forces, providing a digital policing experience where the public can access a wide range of reporting services, crime prevention advice and information about local policing team
+It runs the Single Online Home (SOH) web platform in use by 38 out of 43 territorial police forces, providing a digital policing experience where the public can access a wide range of reporting services, crime prevention advice and information about local policing tea.

 Alert 2nd April 2024